tugend/autumn-challenge-2023/WebUi/wwwroot/scripts/notes.md

 Reconsider JSDOC, classes and typescript after that.

+### TODO: fix dangling processes

+Introduce a web factory fixture, try catch some more, figure out why processes does not shut down correctly

 ### Pending refinement
 * TODO: feature    : long running games by automated paging in slices of 1o states
 * TODO: feature    : bigger grids!